Kyuu-Ji/htb-write-up/unattended/write-up-unattended.md

 # Unattended

-This is the write-up for the box Bastion that got retired at the 24th August 2019.
+This is the write-up for the box Unattended that got retired at the 24th August 2019.
 My IP address was 10.10.14.4 while I did this.

 Let's put this in our hosts file: